samuelbortolin/NLU-unitn-course/first_assignment/REPORT.md

 ### 5. extract sentence subject, direct object and indirect object spans

-The `extract_subj_dobj_iobj` function takes as input parameter `sentence` (that must be string, otherwise a `TypeError` is raised) and returns a dictionary containing as key the possible dependency relations `'subj'`, `'dobj'`, `'iobj'` and as value a list containing the tokens of the span that is related to the dependency relation expressed by the key (if a dependency relation is not present its associated list will be empty).
+The `extract_subj_dobj_iobj` function takes as input parameter `sentence` (that must be a string, otherwise a `TypeError` is raised) and returns a dictionary containing as key the possible dependency relations `'subj'`, `'dobj'`, `'iobj'` and as value a list containing the tokens of the span that is related to the dependency relation expressed by the key (if a dependency relation is not present its associated list will be empty).

 ```python
 def extract_subj_dobj_iobj(sentence: str) -> Dict[str, List[str]]: